callstack/ts-regex-builder/README.md

 ## Goal

-Regular expressions are a powerful tool for matching simple and complex text patterns, yet they are notorious for their hard-to-parse syntax.
+Regular expressions are a powerful tool for matching text patterns, yet they are notorious for their hard-to-parse syntax, especially in the case of more complex patterns.

-This library allows users to create regular expressions in a structured way, making them easy to understand.
+This library allows users to create regular expressions in a structured way, making them easy to write and review.
+It provides a domain-specific langauge for defining regular expressions, which are finally turned into JavaScript-native `RegExp` objects for fast execution.

 ```ts
 // Before